 Early breastfeeding has been linked with reduced risk of asthma, obesity, and sudden infant death syndrome, along with improved health and intelligence later in life, research shows — and that’s just for the babies.
 There’s evidence that breastfeeding is good for moms as well, and it may lower their risk for developing breast and uterine cancers, as well as type 2 diabetes.
 The message is clear: If moms can breastfeed, they should.

 Unless, of course, breastfeeding passes dangerous chemicals to their babies.
 The question of marijuana use has long plagued the medical community.
 Can a mom smoke up between pumps?
 And how long after a hit can she feed her baby again?

-To get a better idea of what could actually happen when breastfeeding moms get high, Chambers and colleagues collected 54 breast milk samples from 50 women who smoked marijuana either daily, weekly, or sporadically.
-THC was found in 63 percent of the breast milk samples for up to six days after self-reported use.
-While researchers note that the amount of THC was relatively low, they cannot say whether even trace amounts of it are safe for newborns.
+To get a better idea of what could actually happen when breastfeeding moms get high, Chambers and colleagues collected 54 breastmilk samples from 50 women who smoked marijuana either daily, weekly, or sporadically.
+THC was found in 63% of the breastmilk samples for up to six days after self-reported use.
+Although researchers note that the amount of THC was relatively low, they can’t say whether even trace amounts of it are safe for newborns.

-The findings raise important questions for parents about pot use — especially moms and dads who see it as a healthier alternative to alcohol.
-However, more research needs to be done to answer them and uncover the long-term risks of mixing THC with breastmilk, Chambers says.
+The findings raise important questions for parents about pot use — especially those who see it as a healthier alternative to alcohol.
+However, more research is needed to uncover any long-term risks of mixing THC with breastmilk, Chambers says.

 This article was originally published on